MichaelCurrin/python-twitter-guide/docs/auth.md

 ### Basic usage

-Authorize with an _App Access Token_.
+Authorize with an _App Access Token_, the typical flow for authorizing so you can fetch data and do automated tasks like tweet as your authenticated user.

 ```python
 auth = tweepy.OAuthHandler(CONSUMER_KEY, CONSUMER_SECRET)